markhenrick/markhenrick.github.io/src/_posts/2020-11-03-binpacking.md

 * If you're on Unraid just use high-water tbh.
 I think it's the default too
 * If you want colocation, first off make use of the features like maximum split or path preservation that I described earlier, then use LFS or first
-* If you want equal usage of drives, use LUS
+* If you want equal usage of drives (to reduce fragmentation), use LUS